Visual Artist

 I was born and raised in Buenos Aires, Argentina, where I lived with my young parents, three mischievous brothers, a tortoise, and two white rabbits from 1969 to 1988.

-Since 2018, I have divided my life between Vancouver and Oaxaca, Mexico, where, always accompanied by my Snoopy suitcase, I move between family life and artistic exploration.
+Since 2018, I have divided my time between Vancouver and Oaxaca, Mexico, where, always accompanied by my Snoopy suitcase, I move between family life and artistic exploration.
 In Oaxaca, I am drawn to the sound of church bells, the scent of fresh guayabas in the market, and find a deeper reconnection with my playful, creative inner voice.

 Exhibitions of my previous work: